Offshore for Us citizens

 And even if you move somewhere with tax incentives and exclusions like Spain or Portugal, you’ll still have to do loads of tax planning.

-But if you are making high six or seven figures, you can afford to do this and still come out ahead.
+But if you are making high seven or eight figures, you can afford to do this and still come out ahead.

 If your income is lower and you still want to optimize your tax rate by going offshore, your number of lifestyle choices will be limited.